-Compress Video Command on Linux
+Compress Video Using Command Line on Linux

 With a command like the below one, you can control file size effectively while balancing video quality, making FFmpeg the go-to solution for video compression on Linux: